 Wallbox’s strategic move follows its acquisition of Electromaps, the leading platform for accessing the largest network of public charging points for EV.
 As many as 95% of Spain’s EV users depend on Electromaps to locate and share information about public charging points and the company plans to roll out the platform in new markets in the coming months.

 The EV driver at the center of everything

 “New technologies often disrupt our routines.
 This change is only accelerated by providing sufficient incentives to overcome the barriers to adopt better solutions.
 Most consumers agree that electric mobility is beneficial because of the lower environmental impact and improved driving experience,” said Bárbara Calixto, CMO of Wallbox.

 “However, concerns about charging infrastructure have been one of the main deterrents when considering an EV.
 Fortunately, countries with mature charging networks, such as Norway and Sweden, provide a promising outlook of the future – the development of charging infrastructure and adoption of EV in parallel.
-As the former becomes larger, it accelerates the latter.
+As the former becomes larger, it accelerates the later.
 In turn, more EV will make public charging more attractive and economically viable,” Calixto added.”